ohiosveryown/proportional.design/content/projects/mercury.md

   <source src="https://res.cloudinary.com/da32ufmnf/video/upload/v1641540507/proportional.design-v2/mercury/02_rforwn.mp4#t=0.1"/>
 </video>

 For the drawer, I used Blum undermount, soft close drawer slides.
-They can be a little tricky to use because the drawer box has to be spec’ed to the proper size, but it’s not too bad.
+They can be a little tricky to use because the drawer box has to be spec’d to the proper size, but it’s not too bad.
 The box is made from mdf, it will be painted white in the end so mdf is a good, cheap choice.

 ![Nightstand drawer](https://res.cloudinary.com/da32ufmnf/image/upload/v1641540218/proportional.design-v2/mercury/wmjhgnprytlokvbfpt7q.jpg)